spanou/baremetal-super-minimal/docs/the-basics.md

 _Figure 1 - Common Embedded Development Set Up_

-To build code for a **Target Machine**, that is different from your **Host Machine**, it is important to install a **cross compilation toolchain**.
-Thankfully many of these cross compilation tool chains are prebuild and ready to install in a variety of popular Host Machine OSes _(Linux, Mac, Windows)_.
-Please note: the collection of those tools is commonly referred to as **binutils** _(at least in GNU parlance)_.
-Although there are many suppliers of cross complication toolchains, we will focus on the GNU ones.
+To build code for a **Target Machine**, which is typically different from your **Host Machine**, it is important to install a **cross compilation toolchain**.
+Thankfully many of these cross compilation tool chains are pre-built and ready to install.
+They support a variety of popular Host Machine OSes _(Linux, Mac, Windows)_.

+> Please Note: The collection of those tools is commonly referred to as **binutils** _(at least in GNU parlance)_.

+There are many suppliers of cross complication tool chains, we will focus on the GNU ones.
 This is in keeping with making sure we use popular free open source tools.

 Build Tools come in many flavours for many Target Machines.
 The GNU build system supports the concept of a [Target Triplet](https://wiki.osdev.org/Target_Triplet).
 It is called a triplet because the build system name is comprised of 3 key pieces of information.
 Those are: